-Within the framework of Sol’AURA project, in which the RES-DHC project partner AURA-EE is involved, the town of Voreppe integrated solar thermal energy into its second heating network.
-Voreppe’s objective was to use this technology since 2013 and the town finally did it in 2020, which allows it to avoid 12 tonnes of CO2 equivalent per year.
+Within the framework of Sol’AURA project, the town of Voreppe (France) integrated solar thermal energy into its second heating network.
+After many years of preparation and planning, Voreppe finally realised the solar thermal plant in 2020.
+Thereby, 12 tonnes of CO2 equivalent per year can be avoided.

 Voreppe’s heating network now uses solar thermal energy and supplies clean and renewable energy to the municipal swimming pool, two schools, an elderly care centre, buildings and individual houses.
 It is 800 metres long and is being extended to 1.2 kilometres.